jbradley2003/FCF-Calc/README.md

 ![screenshot](images/jab.png)

-As mentioned before, intensity of a transition is proportional to the expectation value of the dipole moment:
+As mentioned before, the intensity of a transition is proportional to the expectation value of the dipole moment:

 $$I \propto \braket{\mu}$$